Santa Rosa United Nike Academy

 TOURNAMENT HEADQUARTERS: Trione Fields, Santa Rosa, California

-TOURNAMENT CHECKIN: Teams must register at check-in.
-Check-in is on Saturday, 1 1/2 hours prior to your first game.
+TOURNAMENT CHECK-IN: Teams must check-in at least 90 minutes prior to your first game.

 Failure to check-in will result in automatic disqualification from the tournament (with no refund).
 Games not played will be considered "forfeits".